-This family addresses the need to ensure that information in a resource is no longer accessible when the resource is deallocated, and that therefore newly created objects do not contain information that was accidentally left behind in the resources used to create the objects.
+This family addresses the need to ensure that deleted information is no longer accessible, and that newly created objects do not contain information that should not be accessible.
 The following Functional Requirement to the TOE can be derived from the CC component FDP_RIP.1:

-FDP_RIP.1.1 The TSF shall ensure that any previous information content of a resource is made unavailable upon the deallocation of the resource from the following objects: all objects (variables) used by the Crypto Library as specified in the user guidance documentation.
+FDP_RIP.1.1 The TSF shall ensure that any previous information content of a resource is made unavailable upon the deallocation of the resource from the following objects: all objects11 used by the Crypto Library as specified in the user guidance documentation.